 Immobility can also lead to rising labour costs, as firms have to increase wages to encourage workers to re-locate.

 There are several actions a government can take to increase the amount of mobility in the labour market.
+These can be through incentives or small nudges.
 Schemes either encourage workers to move or retrain, or give incentives for firms to relocate.
 Examples include:

 Training and re-training schemes to enable labour to develop their general skills and become more employable in a variety of occupations or industries.
 General skills include transferable skills like numeracy, literacy and IT skills.